danzen/zim-physics/README.md

 ```

 <h2>NPM</h2>
 This repository holds the NPM package so you can install from @zimjs/physics on NPM.
-It includes typings for Box2D and requires the NPM Box2DWeb and ZIM packages to be installed as well.
+It includes typings and loads the Box2DWeb package as a dependency.
+The ZIM package must be installed to work.

 <h2>SOME PHYSICS EXAMPLES</h2>